 Growing Methods used at Flinchbaugh’s Orchard

 Providing safe, high quality fresh foods for our consumers and end-users is of great importance to the Flinchbaugh family.
-To ensure that we are able to provide these top-notch products and protect our environment and conserve our resources we utilize an Integrated Pest Management (IPM) program, drip irrigation methods and no-tillage planting on our farm and orchard.
+To ensure that we are able to provide these top-notch products and protect our environment and conserve our resources we utilize an Integrated Pest Management (IPM) program, drip irrigation methods, cover crops and no-tillage planting on our farms and orchard.

 Integrated Pest Management (IPM) program

 An Integrated Pest Management (IPM) program is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
 Our IPM program uses current, comprehensive information on the life cycle of pests (insects, weeds, viruses, etc) on our farm and their interaction with the environment.
 This information, in combination with available control methods, including cultural, biological, mechanical and chemical, is used to manage pest damage by the most economical means and with the least possible hazard to people, property and the environment.

 Our IPM program does not use a single pest control method, but rather, a series of pest management evaluation decisions and controls.
 We use a four step approach:

 Set Action Thresholds.
 Before any pest control action, we set action thresholds, a point at which pest populations or environmental conditions indicate that pest control action must be taken.
 Sighting a single pest does not always indicate control is needed.
 Rather the level at which pests will become an economic threat is critical to guide pest control decisions.